huyTon-IceBear/data-analysis---machine-learning/pages/analysis/driver-performance-comparison.md

     WHERE Session = 'Race'
     GROUP BY Driver) as ra ON fa.Driver = ra.Driver;
 ```
-We can further illustrate this comparison with a horizontal bar chart:
+I can further illustrate this comparison with a horizontal bar chart:
 <BarChart
     data={fp1_avg_speed}
     x=Driver
     y=speed_difference
     swapXY=true
 />
-The bar chart underscores the significant disparity between Hamilton and Russell in terms of speed improvement, further confirming Hamilton's superior performance.
+The bar chart underscores the significant disparity betIen Hamilton and Russell in terms of speed improvement, further confirming Hamilton's superior performance.

 ### Lap Time Comparison
-We'll start by examining the lap time data for both drivers:
+I'll start by examining the lap time data for both drivers:
 ```sql drivers_lap_time_data
 SELECT
     CAST(filename[7:10] || '-' || filename[11:12] || '-' || filename[13:14] as date) as EventDate,